Difference Between Shares vs Debentures

 Key Differences Between Shares vs Debentures

 - The shares are the owned capital of the company, whereas debentures are instruments to raise debt for the company.
-In order to raise debentures, there is no need to do any backing or underlying asset, but sheer reputation in the market.
-Investors would be more interested in how well a company can repay the interests regularly.
-The share capital is raised through the stocks and shares from the market.
-Investors, before putting their money into the company shares, need to read through their books of accounts, the prospective growth areas, and peer comparison and only then invest money in a business.
+There is no need to do any backing or underlying asset to raise debentures, but a sheer reputation in the market.
+Investors would be more interested in how well a company can repay the interest regularly.
+The company raises the share capital through stocks and shares from the market.
+Before putting their money into the company shares, investors need to read through their books of accounts, prospective growth areas, and peer comparison and only then invest money in a business.

-- A ratio between Debt and Share Capital of the company: In a normal operation of a business, debt should be capable of covering the Equity.
+- A ratio between Debt and Share Capital of the company: In a normal business operation, debt should be capable of covering the Equity.
 It just signifies that a company has good cash management and debt-handling capacity.
 It signifies how much of the share capital can be leveraged to raise debt from the market.

-- Companies as well as government float debentures in the market in order to raise money for their financial and other long-term requirements.
-Their interest remains fixed for the predetermined period for which the money is lent.
-On the other hand, Shares can be issued by a company only if it is a public company, i.e. it Is listed on the national stock exchanges of the country.
-A company is able to raise money only when there are more buyers in the market for its stock than the sellers.
+- Companies and the government float debentures to raise money for their financial and other long-term requirements.
+Their interest remains fixed for the period the money is lent.
+On the other hand, Shares can be issued by a company only if it is a public company, i.e. it is listed on the national stock exchanges of the country.
+A company can raise money only when there are more buyers in the market for its stock than the sellers.

 Shares vs Debentures Comparison Table